A collection of the best startup pitch video to use as a reference for your fundraise.

 So you got your deck together, intros to the venture capitalist and now its time to meet in person and make the ‘pitch.’
 Whoa, you’re on your way, but what does a great in person pitch look like?

-Key learnings from the pitches on stage
+Key learnings from the pitches on stage from pitch video

 - Casual and relaxed: No one is stressed out and fidgeting.
 They are confident and getting their message across like a boss